scoutapp/scout_apm_python/README.md

 ## Requirements

-Python Versions:

-* Python 3.4+
-* Python 2.7
+Python 2.7 or 3.4+.

-Scout APM works with the following frameworks:
+Scout APM has integrations for the following frameworks:

+* Bottle 0.12+
+* Celery 3.1+
 * Django 1.8+
 * Falcon 2.0+
 * Flask 0.10+
-* Celery 3.1+
 * Pyramid 1.8+
-* Bottle 0.12+

-For frameworks not listed above, you can use the agent's instrumentation API.
+For other frameworks, you can use the agent's instrumentation API.
 See the [Python help docs](https://docs.scoutapm.com/#python-agent) for more information.

 ## Quick Start